7 Top Business Antivirus Software 2026 for Complete Endpoint Protection

 Sophos Intercept X

-Best For Businesses of all sizes that need advanced threat prevention with a strong focus on ransomware defense and AI-driven endpoint protection.
+Best for: Businesses of all sizes need advanced threat prevention

 The management console is clean, web-based, and intuitive.
 Policies are easy to set up, and threat insights are presented in a visual, easy-to-understand dashboard.
 It’s friendly for both small IT teams and larger enterprises.